algorandfoundation/docs/docs/get-details/technical_faq.md

 - `logic eval error: assert failed pc=XXX`

     An assert was called on something that evaluated to 0.
 The `pc` will provide a pointer to where in the program the assert failed.
-To find where in the TEAL source program this corresponds to, compile the source TEAL with (`source_map`)[TODO: link] enabled and use the result to find the line in the source program.
+To find where in the TEAL source program this corresponds to, compile the source TEAL with [`source_map`](https://developer.algorand.org/docs/rest-apis/algod/v2/#post-v2tealcompile) enabled and use the result to find the line in the source program.

 - `logic eval error: program logs too large.`